GoFetchDeliveries/api/endpoints/webhooks.md

 # Webhooks

 Manage your webhooks.
-A webhook is a URL that GoFetch requests to notify you of something, like a change in a delivery job status.
+A webhook is a URL that GoFetch uses to notify you of something, like a change in a delivery job status.
 HTTP GET requests are used for all webhooks.

 * [Update job status webhook](#create-a-webhook)